canonical/pylxd/doc/source/instances.rst

 A instance object (returned by `get` or `all`) has the following methods:

   - `rename` - rename a snapshot
   - `publish` - create an image from a snapshot.
-However, this may fail if the image from the snapshot is bigger than the logical volume that is allocated by lxc.
-See https://github.com/canonical/lxd/issues/2201 for more details.
-The solution is to increase the `storage.lvm_volume_size` parameter in lxc.
   - `restore` - restore the instance to this snapshot.

 .. code-block:: python